OmbraRD/DashEditor/README.md

 Implemented so far:

 * Disassembly and Reassembly of BIN files
+* Extraction of FONT.DAT and KAIFONT.DAT to TIM
 * Extraction of MSG files to TXT (WIP)
-* Conversion of MML TIM to regular TIM (4bpp and 8bpp)
+* Extraction/Insertion of MML TIM to regular TIM (4bpp and 8bpp)

 TODO:

 * Compression of TXT files to MSG
-* Insertion of edited TIM images (possibly conversion to PNG and back)
-* FONT.DAT extraction and compression
+* FONT.DAT and KAIFONT.DAT compression

 ## Usage
 ```